 On the other hand, 82% of customers have taken their business elsewhere thanks to a poor customer experience.
 Customer care works both ways – if you aren’t careful around the shopping season, you risk losing the customers you’ve tried so hard to convert throughout the year.

-So, while in-person communication has reduced, retail brands need to empower themselves to humanize their digital interactions to navigate the new normal.
+So, retail brands need to empower themselves to adopt digital interactions and humanize their communications with customers to meet their expectations.

 While it may seem like a lot to do – researching, strategizing, collecting data, segmentation, personalization and omnichannel automation will help marketers easily navigate through the retail landscape with an omnichannel powered customer engagement hub such as Moments.
 Empowering and enabling you to create digital connections at the right moment, with the right message on the right channel.

 Give your customers the experiences they want with meaningful engagement

 Your guide to SMS opt-ins in the US and beyond: requirements, examples, and campaign creation